go-sprout/sprout/docs/roadmap-to-sprout-v1.0.md

 ### :white\_check\_mark: Function Aliasing - <mark style="color:green;">**DONE**</mark>

-Enable the creation of aliases for functions outside of the library, providing flexibility and convenience in how functions are accessed and utilized.
+Enable the creation of aliases for functions outside the library, providing flexibility and convenience in how functions are accessed and utilized.

 {% hint style="success" %}
-This feature are implemented on v0.3.0, documentation can be found here :
+These features are implemented on v0.3.0, documentation can be found here :

 [function-aliases.md](features/function-aliases.md "mention")
 {% endhint %}